Carpal Tunnel Treatment in Phoenix

 The carpal tunnel is a passageway in the wrist formed by the eight carpal (wrist) bones, which make up the floor and sides of the tunnel, and the transverse carpal ligament, a strong ligament stretching across the roof of the tunnel.
 Running through the carpal tunnel is the median nerve, a structure about the size of a pencil containing thousands of nerve fibers supplying sensation (feeling) to your thumb, index and middle fingers, and half of the ring finger.
 The median nerve lies directly beneath the transverse carpal ligament.
-Carpal tunnel syndrome is caused by increased pressure in the carpal tunnel resulting in compression of the median nerve.
-When the median nerve is pushed up against the ligament, blood flow to the nerve is restricted, causing a sensation often described as “pins and needles” to the fingers.
-In severe or chronic cases, numbness can be constant.

 WHAT ARE THE CAUSES?

-Carpal tunnel syndrome can be caused by a variety of problems.
+The increased pressure can be caused by a variety of problems.
 Certain medical conditions that may lead to compression of the median nerve include:

 Inflammation or swelling about the tendons

 Wrist fractures and dislocations